 Washington wolf recovery talking points

 Conservation Northwest believes Washington can be the state where wolf recovery, conservation, and management work in the long run; for people, wolves and all the Northwest’s wildlife.
-We’re committed to the goal of long-term recovery and public acceptance of wolves alongside thriving rural communities.
+We’re committed to the goal of long-term recovery and public acceptance of wolves alongside thriving local communities.
 But to achieve these goals it will take hard work, respect and collaboration from stakeholders on all sides.

 We recognize that as wolf populations grow in Washington, under the state’s Wolf Management Plan animals that persistently prey on livestock may need to be removed.
 This is a fact of responsible wolf recovery, and though it can be heartrending, it won’t stop wolves from flourishing in our region over the long run if removals are not excessive.